joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6649854/2025/09/21/mets-fall-out-of-playoff-position-series-loss-nationals/

 **Falcons embarrassed by Panthers and their own offensive performance: 'An all-time low'**\
-`Atlanta lost 30-0 on the road at Carolina and benched quarterback Michael Penix Jr. for Kirk Cousins in the fourth quarter.`\
+`Atlanta lost 30-0 at Carolina and benched quarterback Michael Penix Jr. for Kirk Cousins in the fourth quarter.`\
 https://nytimes.com/athletic/6649824/2025/09/21/falcons-panthers-michael-penix-offense/

 **Eagles' blocked field goal leads to all-time bad beat for Rams bettors**\